Dimension-agnostic inference using cross U-statistics: Introduction

 \subsection{Paper outline and technical notation}

 The rest of this paper is organized as follows.
 Section~\ref{Section: Mean Testing} focuses on one-sample mean testing and formally develops our intuition.
 In particular we show that the proposed method for one-sample mean testing has the dimension-agnostic property, which is in contrast to the existing method using a U-statistic.
 We also illustrate that the proposed method possesses good power properties against dense or sparse alternatives.
 We end Section~\ref{Section: Mean Testing} by describing dimension-agnostic confidence sets for a mean vector.
 Section~\ref{Section: One-sample covariance testing} provides similar results in the context of one-sample covariance testing.
 In Section~\ref{Section: General results for degenerate U-statistics}, we identify general conditions under which a sample-splitting analogue of a degenerate U-statistic has a Gaussian limiting distribution.
-We demonstrate these conditions using Gaussian MMD and study its minimax power.
-Section~\ref{Section: Simulations} supports our theoretical findings by simulations.
 We end with a discussion and directions for future work in Section~\ref{Section: Discussion}.
-Some additional results and discussion on multiple sample-splitting can be found in Appendix~\ref{Section: Multiple sample-splitting} and all proofs are provided in Appendix~\ref{Section: Proofs}.
+Additional results are in the appendices.
+Appendix~\ref{Section: Multiple sample-splitting} discusses the approach based on multiple sample-splitting, while Appendix~\ref{Section: Further discussions on power} presents a general strategy for studying the asymptotic power of the proposed method.
+Appendix~\ref{Section: Asymptotic analysis with an increasing conditioning set} provides an example that demonstrates the non-triviality of the asymptotic normality under sample splitting.
+In Appendix~\ref{Section: Dimension-agnostic confidence set}, we construct dimension-agnostic confidence sets for mean vectors by inverting dimension-agnostic $p$-values.
+Appendix~\ref{Section: One-sample MMD and minimax optimality} illustrates our main results using Gaussian MMD and studies minimax power against nonparametric alternatives.
+We support our theoretical findings with simulations in Appendix~\ref{Section: Simulations}, and all proofs are provided in Appendix~\ref{Section: Proofs}.